Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and

 To figure out why your engine won't crank over, you can follow a series of troubleshooting procedures to help you diagnose the problem faster, even if you have little mechanical experience.

 A no-crank condition usually means the starter system on your vehicle is receiving power—or little power—but a failure in the starter, solenoid, or some other part in the system—perhaps the engine itself—is preventing the crankshaft from turning.

-The following troubleshooting tasks begin with the most common issues behind a no-crank condition and then goes over other not so common problems.
+The following troubleshooting tasks begin with the most common issues behind a no-crank condition and then go over other not-so-common problems.
 This way, you'll have a better chance of diagnosing and fixing the problem sooner.

 Note: If you aren't sure you have a cranking problem or suspect another issue with the system, head over to my other article "Bad Starter Symptoms: Why Won't My Car Start?"
 The article walks you through a diagnostic based on the symptoms coming from the starting system, and even tells you how to use your headlights as a diagnostic tool as well.

 So let's start with the electrical system as it relates to the starter system.

 Failures related to power or the system's electrical circuit, usually manifest themselves—or not—with a clear sign.
-For example, when trying to start the engine, either you hear nothing or you hear a series of clicks coming form the starter solenoid or relay.
+For example, when trying to start the engine, either you hear nothing or you hear a series of clicks coming from the starter solenoid or relay.
 The solenoid is the small cylinder mounted on the starter motor, but some vehicles use a remote relay (a small cylinder) instead.
 Usually, you'll find the remote relay on the fender well near the battery, which connects directly to it.